cameronldroberts/developer-blog/content/blog/consuming-restapi-golang.md

 If you need instructions on how to install it this is a good place to [start](https://golang.org/doc/install)

 ### Introduction
-I've been meaning to start a developer blog of some sort for a while but never seem to get around to doing so.
-With the second lockdown still in force for England it seems like now is a good time.
 This is a popular task to complete as developer so I figured it would be a good one to start with.
 The API that will be used in this post is [icanhazdadjoke](https://medium.com/r/?url=https%3A%2F%2Ficanhazdadjoke.com%2F) as you can probably guess from the URL it will return a joke when called.
 To get started let's create a new directory that will hold the project.

 ### Project setup